Berry Gordy Quick Bio

 The label had grown to include solo artists and singing groups such as Mary Wells, The Supremes, and Diana Ross, Marvin Gaye, The Temptations, The Four Tops, Gladys Night and the Pips, The Commodores, The Velvelettes, The Marvelettes, Martha & the Vandellas, Stevie Wonder and The Jackson Five.

-A true business leader, he had a clear vision of how the industry would move and so Gordy expanded Motown Records in 1973 to cross over other entertainment industries such as movie, TV, and publishing, thereby creating Motown industries.
+A true business leader, he had a clear vision of how the industry would move and so Gordy expanded Motown Records in 1973 to cross over other entertainment industries such as movies, TV, and publishing, thereby creating Motown industries.

 The Berry Gordy, Jr. Quick Bio